 LTCF/SNF evacuation plans that satisfy licensing requirements are insufficient for a relocation of clients to another facility during emergencies.
-A temporary position has been created to begin a project that links the Ombudsman, CDPH Licensing, local LTCF/SNF community, OES with a mechanism (EMSystems) to poll all facilities and quickly find bed space for displaced residents.
+A temporary position has been created to begin a project that links the Ombudsman, CDPH Licensing, local LTCF/SNF community, OES with a mechanism (Reddinet EMSystems) to poll all facilities and quickly find bed space for displaced residents.
 A full-scale exercise is tentatively planned for 2017 to replicate an incident at Burlingame Long Term Care in order to test the new system.

 Throughout all of our emergency preparedness activities, we have learned the importance of coordinating with other County community-based organizations as well as state and local government.
 Not only does the AAA benefit from the expertise of colleagues, but the AAA also maximizes the impact of limited resources.
+We continue to partner with Red Cross and Human Services Agency at the Count level.

 For the Area Plan for FY 16-20, we will continue to participate in preparedness efforts focusing on our communication with community-based providers to ensure that the needs of vulnerable individuals are addressed.
-We will also continue to work with our Health System and OES in developing communication strategies.
+We will also continue to work with our County Health System and OES in developing communication strategies.